talhasydd/4-Digit-Counter-on-7-segment-Display/README.md

 # 4-Digit-Counter-on-7-segment-Display
-Using a 7 segment display to show button presses

 This project implements a simple four-digit counter on a 7-segment display using VHDL.
 The counter increments by pressing a button.
 The target hardware is the Basys 3 FPGA board (Artix-7, Xilinx).